dependabot/api-docs/README.md

 Update an update config, for example to change its update schedule.

-### Notify Dependabot of the release of a private dependency
+### Notify Dependabot of a private dependency release

 ```
 POST https://api.dependabot.com/release_notifications/private